You are hereInstrument Suite / Blue & Red Channel Spectrographs

-Red Channel (Available): a 3.75" beam spectrograph optimized for the region 5000 Å to 1.0 μm but usable down to about 3700 Å. A highly-optimized ITL/STA 520x1032 fully depleted CCD is used as the detector.
+Red Channel (Available*): a 3.75" beam spectrograph optimized for the region 5000 Å to 1.0 μm but usable down to about 3700 Å. A highly-optimized ITL/STA 520x1032 fully depleted CCD is used as the detector.
 The spectrograph has several operating modes including high-throughput long-slit modes at a variety of spectral resolutions from 20 Å to about 2 Å and prism cross-dispersed modes yielding complete coverage from 4500 Å to 1.0 μm at moderate spectral resolution.
 As in the case of the Blue Channel, three gratings can reside in the spectrograph at any one time.
 Instrument reference. *There is a glow present in the Red Channel detector.
 Please see the Red Channel webpage.

 Please follow the Blue and Red Channel links below to see tables of the fundamental capabilities.